Inversion of Control in C#

 The IoC Container is a great framework to create dependencies and inject them automatically whenever required throughout the application so that we as a software programmer don’t have to put additional time and effort into it.
 It automatically creates the necessary objects based on the request and also automatically injects them whenever required.
 DI Container helps us to manage dependencies within the application in a straightforward and simple way.

 We can’t accomplish loosely coupled classes by just utilizing IoC.
-Along with IoC we additionally need to utilize DIP, DI and IoC container to achieve loosely coupled.
+Along with IoC we additionally need to utilize DIP, DI and IoC containers to achieve loosely coupled.

 The following diagram illustrates how we are going to achieve loosely coupled design step by step in the next few upcoming articles.